Rizop

-CNET review is up
+CNET Evo review

 The HTC Evo 4G ships with a 1500mAh lithium ion battery, but Sprint did not release numbers for talk time or standby time.
 We are still conducting our battery drain tests, but with moderate use and a 4G connection, the smartphone was able to last about 12 hours before needing a recharge.
 With heavy usage, we were running for an outlet within a few hours and the mobile hot-spot feature definitely drains the battery quickly, so keep your charger or extra battery handy.
 We'll update this section as soon as we have final results from our battery test.